Dangerous Goods Definition

 DG in warehouses should always be marked and accounted for.
 Cartons should always have the appropriate markings, and where necessary DG items might even require signs or marking denoting their location inside the warehouse or storage facility.
 Depending on the local regulations, warehouses with sufficient quantities of DG may be required to be properly marked or placarded on the outside.

 All DG items should be clearly visible and clearly accessible.
-DG items that give off fumes, are considered combustible, corrosive, oxidizing or toxic should be properly sealed and properly ventilated.
+DG items that give off fumes, are considered combustible, corrosive, oxidising or toxic should be properly sealed and properly ventilated.
 DG items in containers that display distress or compromise must be removed, repacked, or secured in the appropriate manner.
 If at all avoidable, DG items of different types should not be stored next to each other in a warehouse, and ideally should be stored in separate structures.

 Warehouse staff should be informed of which items are DG, and be instructed on the proper hazards and handling procedures associated with them.
 Humanitarian agencies should never expect casual or local labour to understand or respect the concerns surrounding DG, and safety should be of paramount concern.